Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 # This was written for Debian distributions such as Ubuntu, but should still

-# work on RedHat, Fedora, or other RPM-based distributions, since none
+# work on RedHat, Fedora, or other RPM-based distributions, since none of the

 #